 Taddle Creek strives for perfection.
 But sometimes even Taddle Creek makes errors.
 And regrets them.
 Taddle Creek regrets the following errors.
-(If you find an error in an issue of the magazine that is not listed below, drop Taddle Creek a line and, if the magazine agrees it is an error, you will be awarded a free subscription.)

 In the short story “Salt,” by Dani Couture, in No. 30, a flashback scene details the character Lev’s receiving results of an M.R.I. in February, 1975.
 Though invented years earlier, the first magnetic resonance imaging scan was not performed on a human until 1977, a fact brought to the magazine’s attention by Bret Dawson, a Taddle Creek Twitter follower who is fast becoming a corrections page regular.
 So used to the existence of M.R.I. machines is Taddle Creek that it honestly did not even think to check this fact, placing the magazine in error and, thus, also in regret.

 The summer, 2012, corrections column called out Tim Davin for stating falsely in his contributor biography that his wife does not listen to the radio.
 Tim has since informed the magazine that such a slur was never his intention, and the error was simply that of a misplaced comma on his part, appearing originally after the word “sons.”
 Tim’s bio in the Christmas, 2011, issue should have read, “He lives with his wife, and two sons who don’t listen to the radio.”
 Taddle Creek now anxiously awaits word from Tim’s children.
 In the meantime, it regrets the error.